-Posdoctoral Scholar-Fellows access disability coverage based on their retirement plan selection.
+Faculty members may access disability coverage based on their retirement plan selection.

 - Optional Retirement Plan (ORP) members are automatically provided with long-term disability coverage paid for by VCU when they enroll in the ORP.
 This coverage provides income replacement benefits and continued ORP contributions during approved periods of disability that exceed 180 days (6 months).
 During the first 180 days of disability, faculty members use their accrued VCU Traditional Sick Leave.
 12-month faculty may also use accrued Annual Leave during periods of short-term disability.
-When long-term disability benefits are approved after 180 days, the income replacement benefit is 60% of monthly base salary up to a maximum benefit of \$20,000 per month, and continued employer contributions to the ORP based on the pre-disability salary. - Virginia Retirement System (VRS) members participate in the Virginia Sickness and Disability Coverage (VSDP), The premiums for this program are paid by VCU.
+When long-term disability benefits are approved after 180 days, the income replacement benefit is 60% of monthly base salary up to a maximum benefit of \$20,000 per month, and continued employer contributions to the ORP based on the pre-disability salary. - Virginia Retirement System (VRS) members participate in the Virginia Sickness and Disability Coverage (VSDP) unless they opt out within the first 60 days of VCU faculty employment.
+The premiums for this program are paid by VCU.
 The VSDP provides short-term disability and long-term disability income replacement benefits and continued accrual of VRS service credit toward retirement during approved periods of disability.
-New participants are eligible for 60% income replacement benefits during short-term and long-term disability, however the VSDP does not provide benefits for nonwork related disabilities that begin during the first year of VSDP participation.
+New participants are eligible for 60% income replacement benefits during short-term and long-term disability, however the VSDP does not provide benefits for non-work related disabilities that begin during the first year of VSDP participation.
 Work-related disabilities are covered immediately.
 If you are transferring to VCU from another Commonwealth of Virginia employer and have already continuously participated in the VSDP for at least five years, your income replacement percentage for may be higher.
+Special Note: VRS members who opt out of the VSDP during the first 60 days of VCU faculty employment will participate in the VCU Traditional Sick Leave Program and are not provided with disability coverage.
+Faculty members who opt out of VSDP must purchase disability coverage via payroll deduction or provide proof of other employer-based disability coverage.